smuellerDD/leancrypto/README.fips.md

 Each cryptographic algorithm has its own power-up self test which is executed before this algorithm is used for the first time.

+When a self-test fails, the offending algorithm is marked with a failed self test and all self tests for all other algorithms are triggered again.
+These new self tests execute only once the algorithm is used again.
+Thus, the `leancrypto-fips.so` enters a degraded mode of operation.

-The caller may trigger a complete new round of self tests, i.e. all algorithms will perform a new self test before the next use, when using the API of `lc_rerun_selftests`.
+The caller may trigger a complete new round of self tests, i.e. all algorithms will perform a new self test before the next use, when using the API of `lc_rerun_selftests` and `lc_rerun_one_selftest`.
+However, these APIs are currently disabled in FIPS mode, because the FIPS 140-3 standard mandates that to leave the degraded mode, all self tests must instantaneously be executed.
+This is not implemented in `leancrypto-fips.so` (and I have no desire to honor such nonsensical requirement).
+With ISO 19790:2025 this requirement is changed so that only the offending algorithm requires a rerun of the self test to leave the degraded mode, provided that the error is local - which is clearly the case for a self test error.
+Thus, once the ISO 19790:2025 is enacted, the mentioned APIs can be enabled in FIPS mode to leave the degraded mode of operation.

 To reperform the integrity test, the API `lc_fips_integrity_checker` is provided.

 When a self-test fails, `leancrypto-fips` as well as `leancrypto` enters a degraded mode of operation following the FIPS 2025 specification: the offending algorithm is now unavailable (including all algorithms that potentially use it).
 The self tests can be rerun again with the API above to bring the offending algorithm back into operational state.
 The status of the passed/failed self-tests is visible with `lc_status` or with the `lc_status_get_result()` APIs which returns the self test status of the queried algorithm(s).